Norkart/L.TileLayer.Webatlas/README.md

    import {webatlasTileLayer} from 'leaflet-webatlastile';

-3. Instantiate a new layer in the same way a L.TileLayer from Leaflet is instantiated, just remember the API token:
+3. Instantiate a new layer the same way a L.TileLayer from Leaflet is instantiated, just remember the API token:

    webatlasTileLayer({apiKey: 'my-api-key'}).addTo(map);